cypher4859/galaxy-pc-parts-admin-dashboard/README.md

 - Admin account management so only authorized users can access the dashboard.
 - Connect to a costmer-facing storefront.

+## Updated project plan

+The originaly project plan included 2 seperate sites that were to be built, a storefront where a user could shop for computer parts, and an admin dashboard where products could be managed.
+Due to time constraints and other outside factors, I could not complete the full vision of the project in the alloted time.

+Because of this reduction in scope, I focused on creating the admin dashboard.
+Despite the reduction in scope, I was still able to create a project that meets all requirments and goes above and beyond the minimum number of features required.
+Linked below is my updated project plan which reflects the work I completed for this project.

 ## Dakota Riley, Code Louisville, 2024.